KNPNJIJI/Monitor-Sensors/README.md

-Установить и развернуть сервер https://dev.mysql.com/downloads/mysql/
+Install and deploy the mysql server https://dev.mysql.com/downloads/mysql/

-В папке проекта Monitor-Sensors\Model\src\main\resources в файлах jpadb.jdbc.properties и dataSource.properties указать логин и пароль к бд
+In the project folder Monitor-Sensors\Model\src\main\resources in the files jpadb.jdbc.properties and dataSource.properties specify the login and password for the database

-swagger-ui по адресу:
+swagger-ui at:
 http://localhost:<<PORT_NO>>/swagger-ui/index.html